lakshan698/lakshan698/README.md

 ### Talking about Personal Stuff:

-- 🛠 &nbsp; I’m currently working & learning **Python, SQL Server, Excel, Power-BI, React & Springboot**.
+- 🛠 &nbsp; I’m currently working & learning **Python, SQL, Pyspark, Databricks, Cloud platforms and more...**.
 - 👨‍💻 &nbsp; Most of my projects are available on [GitHub](https://github.com/lakshan698).
 - 👾 &nbsp; Fun fact: I love turning coffee into code and data into insights.